Skip to Main Content

 Multiple jurisdictions in the United States will review and/or enact regulations governing how AI can collect and manage personal information.
 States currently working on new AI rules include Alabama, Colorado, Mississippi, Vermont and Washington.

-Federal Trade Commission’s Rules for Commercial AI
+Federal Trade Commission’s rules for commercial AI

 The Federal Trade Commission (FTC) is investigating potential new rules for use of AI by commercial organizations and has warned it is concerned with “AI harms such as inaccuracy, bias, discrimination, and commercial surveillance creep”.

-Federal Initiatives to Put Safeguards on AI and Support Innovation
+Federal initiatives to put safeguards on AI and support innovation

 The National Institute of Standards and Technology (NIST) is developing an AI Risk Management Framework (AI RMF) “to better manage risks to individuals, organizations, and society associated with artificial intelligence.
 The AI RMF is intended … to improve the ability to incorporate trustworthiness considerations into the design, development, use, and evaluation of AI products, services, and systems.”